Install Debian Bookworm with encrypted Root-on-ZFS

 # zfs set org.zfsbootmenu:keysource="zroot/ROOT/${ID}" zroot

-Fetch a prebuilt ZFSBootMenu EFI executable and save it to the EFI system partition ...
+Install a prebuilt ZFSBootMenu EFI executable to the EFI system partition:

 # mkdir -p /boot/efi/EFI/ZBM